-During both the first quarters of 2011 and 2010, approximately 56% of our sales were to customers outside the United States, principally in Europe and China.
+During the first six months of 2011 and 2010, approximately 60% and 56%, respectively, of our sales were to customers outside the United States, principally in Europe and China.
 We generally seek to charge our customers in the same currency in which our operating costs are incurred.
 However, our financial performance and competitive position can be affected by currency exchange rate fluctuations affecting the relationship between the U.S. dollar and foreign currencies.
-We seek to reduce our exposure to currency fluctuations through the use of forward currency exchange contracts.
+We seek to reduce our exposure to currency fluctuations through the use of forward currency-exchange contracts.
 We may enter into forward contracts to hedge certain firm purchase and sale commitments denominated in currencies other than our subsidiaries' functional currencies.
 These contracts hedge transactions principally denominated in U.S. dollars.